University College-to-Bristol Pathway Program

 - Applicants who are not admitted in the competitive admission review for Bristol programs are provided the opportunity to begin their educational journey at RWU through University College (UC) with a guaranteed pathway to a Bristol-based degree program.

-- The transition to the Bristol campus and a Bristol-based bachelor’s degree program can happen as early as upon completion of one semester (minimum 12 credits).
+- The transition to the Bristol campus and a Bristol-based bachelor’s degree program can happen as early as upon completion of 12 credits.

-- The transition is guaranteed after completing a minimum 12 credits with a 2.8 GPA or higher, or after 24 credits with a 2.5 GPA or higher.
+- The transition is guaranteed after completing two terms of 6 credits each with Good Academic Standing (2.0 GPA); or for an accelerated option after one semester at UC (upon advisement on an individual basis), a minimum 12 credits with a 2.0 GPA or higher.
 (Students who do not meet these thresholds may apply for case-by-case consideration.)

-- Students have the opportunity and ability to still graduate in four years with their intended academic program(s) providing coursework and credits are selected intentionally under the guidance of their academic advisor.
+- Students may have the opportunity and ability to still graduate in four years with their intended academic program(s) providing coursework and credits are selected intentionally under the guidance of their academic advisor, and with the inclusion of intersession courses.

 |RWU University College GPA||Bristol Annual Scholarship Range|